truexu0529/AlloyRenderingEngine/README.md

 ```

 # Concat
-If you’re interested in pixi.js then feel free to follow me on twitter ([@iamzhanglei](https://twitter.com/iamzhanglei)) and I will keep you posted.
+If you’re interested in AlloyRenderingEngine then feel free to follow me on twitter ([@iamzhanglei](https://twitter.com/iamzhanglei)) .

 This content is released under the (http://opensource.org/licenses/MIT) MIT License.